 The mid 1990s brought about the last of the legendary gang wars for the Gaylords that brought about the last major waves of bloodshed the Gaylords would be involved in.
 A good example was the bloody gang wars the Sayre Park Gaylords fought with the Latin Brothers and Insane Dragons which caused a lot of damage for all three gangs.
 The Insane Dragons decided it was not worth it and left the area while Latin Brothers and Gaylords stopped warring mainly because they shared the same star of the People alliance not only that the Latin Brothers left the area.

 The late 1990s were a quitter time for the Gaylords as they were declining in numbers more and more.
 In the year 2000 more factions closed up in the Portage Park area such as: Reinberg School, Central Ave and Berteau, Leland and Melvina, Irving Park Rd and Narragansett (Merrimac Park), and Irving Park Rd and Central Ave.
-Pretty much all other sets closed down by then except for Kilbourn Park and Sayre Park that are said to still have open sets to this day.
+Pretty much all other sets closed down by then except for Kilbourn Park and Sayre Park that are said to still have open section to this day.
 Even though the Gaylords do not have turf they are still active and now have families and legit jobs.
 Gaylords mainly look out for their communities and their neighbors as they once did in the past.

 Please send in old school pics of graffit and members of Gaylords posing wearing sweaters or group repping pictures.
 1950s or 1960s pics will be especially appreciated!

 1. What exact year did Gaylords arrive in Humboldt Park and central and southern Austin?
 What exact years did those sections die out?